seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabIntro.md

-# Lab 03 - Implement Authentication and Authorization by using Azure Active Directory and RBAC policies
+# Lab 02 - Implement Authentication and Authorization by using Azure Active Directory and RBAC policies

 # Student lab manual

 ## Lab scenario

-In order to improve management of Azure users in Contoso organization, you have been tasked with implementing the following functionality:
+In order to improve management of Azure users, permissions and roles in Contoso organization, you have been tasked with implementing the following functionality:

 - Add a user and provide the accessibility of the resources.
 You will create a user and assigning permission to the user to access virtual machines, for that you are going to apply Azure RBAC policies.
 Cloud resource access management is a critical function for any organization that uses the cloud.
 Azure Role-Based Access Control (Azure RBAC) allows you to manage who has access to Azure resources, what those resources can do, and what areas they can access.